-* Russia drops piracy charges, cuts maximum jail term in half
+* Russia drops piracy charges, cuts maximum jail term in

 * Activists face up to seven years in prison if convicted